28 March 2022 | Financial Planning & Analysis

 Okay, so there are a few obvious answers here.

-Founders need to know how much cash is coming in so they can:
+You need to know how much cash is coming in so you can:

 But what you’re probably thinking is “Doesn’t my profit and loss statement tell me this information?
 Why do I need to spend time creating a whole other financial projection?”

-The problem with profit and loss statements (at least as far as we’re concerned for making estimates of future cash flow) is that they don’t fully represent cash in the bank.
+The problem with profit and loss statements or income statements (in terms of making estimates of future cash flow) is that they don’t fully represent cash in the bank.

 Here’s what we mean: